 Desire and beauty can’t be reduced to interpersonal relationships; they need to be understood and contextualized in terms of national identity and global markets.

 So where do we go from here?
 In an attempt to dissect the mechanisms of desirability, we’ve walked down a long and winding road of media consumption and its ties to self-worth, and somehow arrived at the sordid destination of consumer capitalism.
-Is it, then, as simple as rejecting standardized beauty and embracing radical self-love instead?
+Is it, then, as simple as rejecting standardised beauty and embracing radical self-love instead?
 Not quite.
-The seemingly innocuous democratization of the beauty industry can actually be counterproductive.
-There’s something particularly insidious in how some companies, like Dove with its Be Real Beauty campaign, have readily appropriated and sloganized a defiant sort of self-love in order to appeal to an even broader range of consumers.
+The seemingly innocuous democratisation of the beauty industry can actually be counterproductive.
+There’s something particularly insidious in how some companies, like Dove with its Be Real Beauty campaign, have readily appropriated and sloganised a defiant sort of self-love in order to appeal to an even broader range of consumers.

 But even then, as Dr. Lucy Glancey, an aesthetic doctor and cosmetic surgeon, says, “It’s human nature that we are never happy with what we have.
-People are very self-critical and have more time to analyze themselves.”
+People are very self-critical and have more time to analyse themselves.”
 What’s more, the way that we see ourselves is never neutral as so much has to do with how we are trained to think and perceive ourselves.

-So although we may be a long way from being able to destabilize society and undermine the beauty standards that confine us to a limited lens of perception and interpretation, we can at least desire that one day we’ll have freed ourselves from the horrors of want… right?
+So although we may be a long way from being able to destabilise society and undermine the beauty standards that confine us to a limited lens of perception and interpretation, we can at least desire that one day we’ll have freed ourselves from the horrors of want… right?